ethereum/populus/docs/gotchas.rst

 and you will not have to transfer execution control to another account.

 [20] Contracts are **stateful**.
 Once you send money to a contract, it's there.
-You can't reinstall, or redeploy (or restart, or patch, or fix bug, or git pull... you get the idea).
+You can't reinstall, or redeploy (or restart, or patch, or fix a bug, or git pull... you get the idea).
 If you didn't provide a mechanism to withdraw the funds in the first place, it's lost.
 If you want to update the source of a deployed contract, you can't.
-If you want to deploy a new version and didn't provide a mechanism to send the money to the new version (and other state data), you are stuck with the old one.
+If you want to deploy a new version and didn't provide a mechanism to send the money to the new version, you are stuck with the old one.